Tutorials

 In addition to the two lists indicating the number of sectors and the angle the

-the borders of the cell (see Fig. 25).
+edges with the cell’s borders (see Fig. 18).

 cell.sectorize([1, 1, 4, 8], [0, 0, 0, 22.5], windmill=True)